 I would shuffle down the hall, stooped over and drooling.
 Aware, but unaware.
-This was haldol or haloperidol – a strong anti-psychotic drug with tremendous side-effects.
+This was the doing of haldol or haloperidol – a strong anti-psychotic drug with tremendous side-effects.

 One day, close to the due date in early August, with temperatures around 30 degrees Celsius, and with me as big as a house and quite uncomfortable, we decided to go to the county fair.
 While sitting at a picnic table in the shade, I felt something strange going on in my abdomen.
 Could this be labour?
 Yes.
 By eleven o’clock that night, the labour pains were in full force and they did not give up for hours and hours.
 My mid-wife and my doula arrived and my mid-wife examined me.
 I was at 4 cm.
 In fact, over the next twelve hours, I remained at 4 cm.
 By that time I was howling in pain with each contraction.
 We had wanted to have Leo at home, but that dream was quickly fading.
 My mid-wife told me that Leo was sunny-side up or, posterior in orientation.

 The back pain was horrible.
 I had Dean, our doula and the mid-wife pounding on my back and hamstrings because it seemed to help deaden the back pain.
 Apparently, the back of Leo’s little head was pressing against my sacrum and causing all the shooting pain through my back and down my legs.

 To help ease the pain, I had Dean turn on the shower with hot hot water and on hands and knees, I had it wash over me in the tub.
 I stayed there for a long time, praying for progress.
 Nothing.